-An Enhanced DBS check is needed for all staff engaging in regulated activity.
+An Enhanced DBS check with barred list is needed for all staff engaging in regulated activity.
 For most appointments, an enhanced DBS check with barred list information will be required as the majority of staff will be engaging in regulated activity.